Local9/fivem-csharp/README.md

 ## Limitations

-Currently FxEvents only allows a single resource to be using it, so it is best to build this with this in mind, it was originally developed for C# Frameworks that run in a single resource.
+Currently FxEvents only allows a single resource to be using it, so it is best to develop with this in mind, it was originally developed for C# Frameworks that run in a single resource.